lukephills/sikky/README.md

 ## Server testing

-Server testing is done with `Mocha + Chai`.
-The server tests can be run from the command line - `npm run test:node` -, or within the `VSCode editor`
+Browser testing are done with `mocha+chai+sinon`.
+Debugging are enabled by default on `port 5858`.

 All server related tests are located inside the `test/node-tests folder`, and named with a node extension.
 E.g. `foo.node.ts`.

+You don't have to import testing framework related files such as `Chai`, `Sinon` etc. This have been done automatically.

 ## Browser testing

-Browser testing are done with `mocha + ts-node`.
-Debugging are enabled by default on `port 5858`.
+Browser testing are done with `Webpack` together with Karma as the test runner.

-All server related tests are located inside the `test/browser-tests folder`, and named with a node extension.
+All server related tests are located inside the test/browser-tests folder, and named with a node extension.
 E.g. `foo.browser.ts`.

-You don't have to import testing framework related files such as `Chai`, `Sinon` etc. This have been done automatically.

 ## Direct browser testing